Suizaka/-stackhub/README.md

 Stackhub is a clean and minimal platform for asking and answering questions within a community.
 It is designed to encourage collaborative learning and structured knowledge sharing, just like StackOverflow — but lightweight and hackathon-fast.

----

-## 🧠 Problem Statement

-**Problem Statement #2 – StackIt: A Minimal Q&A Forum**

-Build a simple, intuitive Q&A web app where users can ask questions, answer them, upvote/downvote responses, and mark correct answers — with role-based access and notification support.

 [📄 Full Problem PDF](#)
 [🎨 Figma Mockup](https://app.excalidraw.com/l/65VNwvy7c4X/9mhEahV0MQg)